Junction6/API/Docs/api-guide.md

 #OPTIONS

 Examples using the "products" method.
 Get all products:

 > /products/?token=xyz

+To get single product you can pass the ID number in two ways

+> /products/123?token=xyz
+> /products/?token=xyz&productid=123

 ## limit